japila-books/spark-sql-internals/docs/expressions/BloomFilterMightContain.md

 `BloomFilterMightContain` is created when:

-* `InjectRuntimeFilter` logical optimization is requested to [injectBloomFilter](../logical-optimizations/InjectRuntimeFilter.md#injectBloomFilter)
+* [InjectRuntimeFilter](../logical-optimizations/InjectRuntimeFilter.md) logical optimization is executed (and [injects a BloomFilter](../logical-optimizations/InjectRuntimeFilter.md#injectBloomFilter))